 \subsection{Implementation Details}

 We evaluate the effectiveness of \TOOL using the OpenAI GPT-4o mini model (i.e., \textit{gpt-4o-mini-2024-07-18})~\cite{openai_gpt4o_mini} as the backbone.
-We selected the GPT-4o mini model due to its lightweight, fast, and cost-effective nature, providing a more affordable alternative compared to the OpenAI GPT-3.5, GPT-4, GPT-4o, o1, o3, and GPT-4.5 models~\cite{openai_pricing}.
+For reasons of scalability and cost-effectiveness, we selected GPT-4o-mini as the primary underlying LLM.
+As a lightweight version of GPT-4o, GPT-4o-mini costs only US\$0.15 per million input tokens, which is approximately 6\% of the cost of GPT-4o, 1.5\% of GPT-4-turbo, and 30\% of GPT-3.5-turbo.
 We set the temperature to 0 to reduce the impact of randomness in the LLM on the results.